 Given how abundant and intrusive these kinds of “pitch-fests” have become in the world of real estate investing, the level of attention that the moderators give to each of these forums is (in my opinion), completely necessary and highly effective.

 BiggerPockets actually has two different blogging arenas hosted on the website.
 One is the BiggerPockets Blog, which includes thousands of high-quality posts from experienced real estate investors and bloggers.
-The content from this blog gets picked up pretty regularly by some of the major news outlets like Reuters, Fox Business News, AOL Real Estate, MSN Real Estate, NPR, Bloomberg, Washington Post, CBS News: Moneywatch, LinkedIn and the like.
+The content from this blog gets picked up pretty regularly by some of the major news outlets like Reuters, Fox Business News, AOL Real Estate, MSN Real Estate, NPR, Bloomberg, Washington Post, Moneywatch, LinkedIn, and the like.

 There is also the Member Blogs area, which is something that anyone can pursue and post to at their leisure.
 I’ve actually been surprised to see some very high-quality posts in this area that included a lot of great information… so while these posts don’t get promoted to quite as large of an audience, it really is worth paying attention to.

 If you’ve spent much time in the blogosphere, you know that blogs can be hit or miss (regardless of the website or genre).
 Some bloggers put a lot of effort into their website and it shows.
 Others don’t seem to care much about the quality of their content (which just leads me to wonder why they do it in the first place).
 I’ve been pretty pleased to see the level of quality and thought that goes into all of the BiggerPockets Blogs and based on the fact that everyone in the industry seems to recognize it as one of the best real estate websites out there – they’re clearly doing something right.